 Saint Mary’s College undergraduate students may elect to take courses offered by the Montessori Education Program to complete a Liberal Studies Minor in Montessori Thought.
 Graduates of Saint Mary's undergraduate program may continue their Montessori education, including participation in a paid internship and completion of curriculum requirements to earn the American Montessori Society Early Childhood or Elementary Credential and a Master’s degree in Montessori Education.

-Students must meet with their advisor and with the Montessori Education program director as early in their academic career as possible.
+Students must meet with their advisor and with the Montessori Education Program Coordinator as early in their academic career as possible.
 Undergraduate students who think they might be interested in teaching as a career may take courses in the Kalmanovitz School of Education with the permission of their advisor and the course instructor.

 Required Course Early Childhood Education Focus

 In addition to the general liberal studies requirements, including EDUC 119 and EDUC 144 (Cognitive Development), the Minor requires 3 courses and .5 credit (undergraduate courses are measured in credits; graduate courses are measured in units) course from the list of electives.